 The Baker-Nord Center Award for Distinguished Scholarship in the Humanities recognizes the outstanding scholarship of Case Western Reserve University faculty in the Humanities and their contribution to the university’s reputation.
-The award is offered with the support of the Office for Research and Technology Management and the College of Arts and Sciences.
 The Dean of the College of Arts and Sciences will present the award to acknowledge exceptional contributions in the humanities by faculty who have established national and international reputations for their achievements.

 The award is intended to recognize outstanding achievement in a field of humanistic scholarship.
 The award will consist of a plaque and a monetary award of $5,000, which will be provided as a discretionary account to support further scholarship.
 Awards will be announced at the beginning of the academic year, and award recipients are expected to deliver a public lecture during the spring semester.